Working in partnership with nonprofit and civic leaders across the region.

 What We Don't Fund

-Barr does not make grants to individuals or for scholarships, nor do we make program-related investments.
+Barr does not make grants to individuals or for scholarships.
 It is also rare for Barr to fund capital projects or event sponsorships (except on occasion for longstanding partners).

 Our Grantmaking Process